gramener/gramex/gramex/apps/guide/config/README.md

                   path: $YAMLPATH/error-page.html

 Here is an example of an [error-page](error-page).
-The error page is rendered as a template with 3 keyword arguments:
+The error page is rendered as a Tornado template with 3 keyword arguments:

 - `status_code`: the HTTP status code of the error
 - `kwargs`: if this error was caused by an uncaught exception or raising a